consfyi/data/README.md

   /// This may be unset for e.g. virtual conventions. latLng?: [number, number];

+  /// If the convention instance has been canceled. canceled?: boolean,

   /// The number of attendees for historical cons. attendance?: number,